bearjah/RLProjectsUnity/README.md

 # RL Projects Unity
 My reinforcement learning projects in unity using ml-agents

-1) 1v1 Shooters game, the agents shoot projectiles (delayed reward) and need to kill each other, feedback signals for hit or miss, consequences in reward or penalty, in order to reach terminal reward of kill, the agents learned to collect ammo and health packs to survive longer (no rewards were given for collecting)
+1) 1v1 Shooters game, the agents shoot projectiles (delayed reward) and need to kill each other, feedback signals for hit or miss, consequences in reward or penalty, in order to reach terminal reward of kill, the agents learned to collect ammo and health packs to survive longer (no rewards were given for collecting).

 Shooters after training result: https://youtu.be/IvYN7D7kNbw Shooters Training : https://youtu.be/6lgIreplISc